 A Toolset collects together the tools, tasks, and targets that are used to create the application.
 A Toolset includes compilers such as csc.exe and vbc.exe, the common targets file (microsoft.common.targets), and the common tasks file (microsoft.common.tasks).
 The 4.5 Toolset can be used to target .NET Framework versions 2.0, 3.0, 3.5, 4, and 4.5.
 However, the 2.0 Toolset can only be used to target the .NET Framework version 2.0.
 For more information, see Toolset (ToolsVersion).

 The reference assemblies that are specified in the Toolset help you design and build an application.
 These reference assemblies not only enable a particular target build, but also restrict components and features in the Visual Studio IDE to those that are compatible with the target.
 For more information, see Resolving Assemblies at Design Time

 You can configure MSBuild targets and tasks to run out-of-process with MSBuild so that you can target contexts that are considerably different than the one you are running on.
-For example, you can target a 32-bit, .NET Framework 2.0 application while the development computer is running on a 64-bit, .NET Framework 4.5 operating system.
+For example, you can target a 32-bit, .NET Framework 2.0 application while the development computer is running on a 64-bit platform with .NET Framework 4.5.
 For more information, see Configuring Targets and Tasks.

 You might encounter errors if you try to reference an assembly that is not part of the target context.
 For more information about these errors and what to do about them, see Troubleshooting .NET Framework Targeting Errors.